davefowler/baked/notes/architecture.md

    - /css
    - /templates
  - /dist # the output folder of the files that will be served after running the build command
+   - /images # processed images that aren't loaded directly into the database
+   - /absurd # files for the client side pwa
+     - /sw.js # the service worker file
+     - /offline.html # the offline page
+     - /absurd.db # the sqlite database
+   - *.html # pre-rendered website pages
  - /package.json
  - /site.yaml # config variables for the site